⭐️

 Cache-Control: public, max-age=31536000

-It is a response header that indicates whether or not the response to the request made can be exposed to the page.
-When the true value is returned, it can be exposed.
+A response header that indicates whether the response to the request can be exposed to the page.
+When the value is true, credentials (cookies, Authorization header, or TLS client certificates) are exposed.

 Syntax: